Utsav-Ratpiya/Person-identification-system/README.md

 ## 📂 Dataset Engineering

-The dataset used in this project was synthetically captured and organized into multiple person classes for supervised learning.
+The dataset used in this project was synthetically captured and organized into multiple person classes (12 classes) for learning.

 ### ⚙️ Data Preprocessing Included